cybertraining-dsc/reu2022/project/graphics/python-graphics.md

 ### Line Plot

 The matplotlib library in python allows for comprehensive line plots to be created.
-Here we created a line plot using a for loop to generate random numbers in a range and plot it against the `x` and `y` axis to display the changes between two variables/data sets.
+Here a line plot was created using a for loop to generate random numbers in a range and plot it against the `x` and `y` axis to display the changes between two variables/data sets.